 If the equipment fails to perform satisfactorily during the warranty period, Comco has the option to do any one of the following: 1) Send replacement parts to the customer to be installed by the customer; 2) Repair the unit at the customer's facility; or 3) Request that the unit be returned to the Comco factory.
-Comco shall furnish any replacement parts without cost, F.O.B. the Comco factory in Burbank, California, provided that Comco is notified of the defect within the warranty period.
+Any replacement parts shall be furnished by Comco without cost, F.O.B. the Comco factory in Burbank, California, provided that Comco is notified of the defect within the warranty period.
 Any defective parts shall be returned to Comco for inspection and analysis.